Introducing our new canteen operators, Parveen’s!

-Why did you decide to start mooli and what does the name mean to you both?
+Why did you decide to start Parveen’s and what does the name it mean to you both?

 As Pakistanis, we grew up with food at the centre of our home, witnessing food bringing people together.
 Food is how we show emotion and often how we communicate with one another.
 For as long as we can remember we have wanted to create a space which integrates different cultures and communities through the act of sharing food.

-We started doing supper clubs at MILK around a year ago and chose the name mooli because of our love of mooli parathas.
+Inspired by our nano, Suriya Parveen, an authority on Pakistani cuisine, and who’s influence (and parathas!) motivated us to launch the canteen.
 Our mum would cook these on weekend mornings and we would fight over each one with our two younger sisters as they came hot off the tawa.

 What were your formative experiences with food and how do they inspire your menu today?